 There are two ways to create test ARKs.

 1. Test with your own NAAN

 If your organization already has its own NAAN, you can immediately create and use a “quick test ARK”.
 This is an ARK that starts with ark:/99999/9NNNNN_, where NNNNN represents the NAAN (preceded by ‘9’ and followed by ‘_’).
 There is no need to register a quick test namespace since it is automatically set aside for each NAAN.
 As with any prefix, there is an infinite number of possible test ARKs in each NAAN’s quick test namespace.
-Two versions of an example quick test ARK belonging to the BnF (NAAN 12148) are
+Here are two versions of an example quick test ARK belonging to the BnF (NAAN 12148):

 Note that N2T.net is configured to forward any quick test ARK it receives (second version above) to the appropriate local resolver (first version).

-2. Request a shoulder under a shared NAAN
+2. Request a test shoulder under a shared NAAN

 As mentioned, to implement a shoulder under your own NAAN requires no special request, but the drawback is that recipients have no way of looking at an ARK minted on your test shoulder and knowing that it is a test ARK.
 But they can tell if the shoulder is under the shared NAAN, 99999, which is well-known for being reserved for testing.
 So if you need a shoulder under this shared NAAN, and if you want N2T.net to resolve it, you would need to get it listed in the shared NAAN shoulders registry.
 That means filling out an online shoulder form.